 Ben Pines: WordPress Evangelist & Head of Content @ Elementor

-When it comes to page builders, there is no doubt Elementor page builder and WPbakery page builder are far ahead from competitors.
-Trusted by over 3 million customers, Elementor allows you to create any website you can imagine, with zero coding knowledge.
+Trusted by over 3 million customers, Elementor page builder allows you to create any website you can imagine, with zero coding knowledge.
 From landing pages, blogs and online shops to niche-specific online presentations, it supports any sort of website.
-Apart from this, Elementor page builder allows you to customize your header, footer, and other areas of your site.
+Whether you want to create a blog post or to start a multi-vendor marketplace, this tool is for you.
+Apart from this, Elementor allows you to customize your header, footer, and other areas of your site.
 Along with the user-friendly features, it provides constant updates, over 80 design elements and full flexibility – it works with any theme or plugin out there.
 In this interview, Ben Pines, a head of content at Elementor, shares his thoughts on the latest WordPress advancements, discusses exciting, new widgets Elementor works on, talks about essential WordPress functionalities, and more.

 What were your first steps in the WordPress community?

 It’s hard to pinpoint one single point at which I crossed the line from outside to inside the community.
 I’ve been managing and building WordPress websites since 2007, but my enthusiasm really began when I started promoting Elementor in 2016.

 Before joining Elementor, I created blogs on WordPress.com, and participated in forums.

 After joining Elementor, my involvement in the WordPress community significantly increased.
 From communicating with other members of the community, answering forum questions, to attending WordCamps.
 I think no other professional community is as inviting and welcoming as the WordPress community.
 Everyone is open to help each other; this feeling is most notable while attending WordCamps which really channels the enthusiasm of the WordPress world.

 Why is the new Table of Contents Widget from Elementor’s useful for users?

 Content is the new currency for marketing.
 More specifically, longer content.